Feedback Detection for Live Predictors: Feedback Detection for Statistical Predictors

-\paragraph{Feedback and potential outcomes} Statistical feedback is defined in terms of counterfactual reasoning: we want to know what would have happened to $\ynewplain$ had $\yold$ been different.
-We use potential outcomes notation \citep[e.g.,][]{rubin2005causal} to distinguish between counterfactuals: let $\ynewy$ be the predictions our model \emph{would have made} at time $t+1$ if we had published $y_i$ as our time-$t$ prediction.
-In practice we only get to observe $\ynewy$ for a single $y_i$; all other values of $\ynewy$ are counterfactual.

-We also consider $\ynewclean$, the prediction our model would have made at time $t+1$ if the model never many any of its predictions public and so had not had the chance to affect its environment.
+Suppose that we have a model that makes predictions $\yold$ in time periods $t = 1, \, 2, \, ...$ for examples $i = 1, \, ..., \, n$.
+The predictive model itself is taken as given; our goal is to understand feedback effects between consecutive pairs of predictions $\yold$ and $\ynewplain$.
+We define statistical feedback in terms of counterfactual reasoning: we want to know what would have happened to $\ynewplain$ had $\yold$ been different.
+We use potential outcomes notation \cite{rubin2005causal} to distinguish between counterfactuals: let $\ynewy$ be the predictions our model \emph{would have made} at time $t+1$ if we had published $\plainy$ as our time-$t$ prediction.
+In practice we only get to observe $\ynewy$ for a single $\plainy$; all other values of $\ynewy$ are counterfactual.
+We also consider $\ynewclean$, the prediction our model would have made at time $t+1$ if the model never made any of its predictions public and so did not have the chance to affect its environment.
 With this notation, we define feedback as

 i.e., the difference between the predictions our model actually made and the predictions it would have made had it not had the chance to affect its environment by broadcasting predictions in the past.
 Thus, statistical feedback is a difference in potential outcomes.